yuanheng-zhao/ColossalAI/examples/inference/serving/torch_serve/README.md

 ## Overview

-This demo is used for testing and demonstrating the usage of Colossal Inference from `colossalai.inference` with deployment with TorchServe.
-It imports inference modules from colossalai and is based on https://github.com/hpcaitech/ColossalAI/tree/3e05c07bb8921f2a8f9736b6f6673d4e9f1697d0.
+This demo is used for demonstrating the deployment of Colossal Inference with [TorchServe](https://pytorch.org/serve/).
+It imports inference modules from colossalai which is based on https://github.com/hpcaitech/ColossalAI/tree/3e05c07bb8921f2a8f9736b6f6673d4e9f1697d0.
 For now, single-gpu inference serving is supported.

 ## Environment for testing